 The Spiers Memorial Award is presented in recognition of an individual who has made an outstanding contribution to the field of a Faraday Discussion.

-Faraday Discussions are unique international discussion meetings which focus on rapidly developing areas of physical chemistry.
-There are six Discussion meetings each year.
-Each one is opened by an introductory lecturer who is encouraged to set the scene for the discussion.
+Faraday Discussions are unique international discussion meetings that focus on rapidly developing areas of chemistry and its interfaces with other scientific disciplines.
+Each one is opened by an introductory lecturer who sets the scene for the discussion.

-The Spiers Memorial Award is presented once a year to one of the six introductory lecturers who is likely to provide the most stimulating and wide-ranging introduction to the discussion.
+The Spiers Memorial Award is presented once a year to the introductory lecturers who are likely to provide the most stimulating and wide-ranging introduction to the discussion.

 This award is to commemorate Frederick S Spiers, born 21 October 1875, best known for his work as Secretary of the Faraday Society, which he helped to found in 1902.